Neural integration for constitutive equations using small data: INTRODUCTION

 To achieve this, we leverage the framework provided by neural differentials equations \citep{chen2018neural}.
 Neural differential equations are a deep learning algorithm that blends artificial neural networks with time integration and enable learning time-continuous dynamics in the form of a system of differential equations solely from discrete-time observations.
 The framework constitutes the basis of our new approach, to which we refer in the following as the \emph{Neural Integration for Constitutive Equations} (NICE) method, see Figure \ref{fig:intro}.

 Neural integration of constitutive equations replaces the classical incremental data-fitting approach with a time integral formulation, relying on the computation of gradients with respect to network parameters using the adjoint sensitivity method \citep{pontryagin1987mathematical,chen2018neural}.
 The learning process thus resorts to the minimisation of the error of predicted trajectories with respect to sparsely sampled measurement data.
-In addition, our approach leverages previous developments of the Thermodynamics-based Artificial Neural Networks \citep[TANN, see][]{masi2021thermodynamics, masi2023evolution}.
-Here we extend the theoretical formalism to account for the dependence of the material behaviour on the density, which allows to properly model porous materials.
+In addition, our approach leverages previous developments of the Thermodynamics-based Artificial Neural Networks (TANN, see \citep{masi2021thermodynamics, masi2023evolution}), where the material is solely defined by a set of state variables (following the seminal work of \citep{coleman1967thermodynamics}).
+Here we extend the theoretical formalism to account for the dependence of the material behaviour on the density, which allows us to properly model porous materials.
 The thermodynamics, on one hand, and the integral formulation, on the other hand, make the newly proposed method not only capable to identify consistent material representations, but also learning from very scarce and incomplete data.

 The performance and accuracy of the new method are investigated using numerical benchmarks, as these allow a thorough probing of the predictions by direct comparison with a reference constitutive model.
 With the ultimate goal of applying the proposed approach in real scenarios, we focus our attention on the way the training data sets are generated.
 To this end, we simulate numerical experiments and collect data by respecting conventional protocols, marked by the application of monotonic loading and subsequent unloading until the specimen reaches an unstressed state, rather than including cyclic or more exotic loading paths, as these are rarely probed in real experiments.